halbritter-lab/kidney-genetics/README.md

 ## Overview and Methods

 The Kidney-Genetics Atlas contains information for about 3.000 kidney-associated genes.
-This information was gathered from various reable sources, such as Genomics England PanelApp, PanelApp Australia, PubTator, OMIM, Orphanet, clinical diagnostic panels, and comprehensive literature review.
+This information was gathered from various reliable sources, such as Genomics England PanelApp, PanelApp Australia, PubTator, OMIM, Orphanet, clinical diagnostic panels, and comprehensive literature review.

 ## Usage